Process Governance: The Integral Part of the Business Process

 Operational risk, however, is a failure to follow a set of rules or targets imposed and defined by the company itself.
 Operational risks can affect e.g. human resources, manufacturing, warehousing, customer experience etc.

 Risk should be addressed by rules-based compliance.
-Any process that is pre-defined and standardized represents the desired behaviour to be executed.
+Any process that is pre-defined and standardized represents the desired behavior to be executed.
 Rules put a constraint on the possibilities to execute certain tasks or activities limiting your risks.
 In simple words, rules dictate what can or cannot be done.

-Ideally these rules should be described from the start as this will allow for a proper deployment of the process.
+Ideally, these rules should be described from the start as this will allow for a proper deployment of the process.

 Compliance approach